 Chicken fried steak is just the kind of classic comfort food you'll find at Killen's.

-Ronnie Killen's restaurant empire is growing.
+Ronnie Killen's restaurant empire is growing with the latest addition Killen's Barbecue in The Woodlands.
 (Photo by Kimberly Park)

 It's not a Killen's joint without steak.